-Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+1% increase or decrease in foreign exchange rates will have the following impact on profit / loss before tax:- b) Interest rate risk and sensitivity:Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company is having long term borrowings in the form of term loan from bank.
-Further, the company is having short term borrowings in the form of Overdraft facility from bank.
-The Company is exposed to interest rate risk associated with term loan and bank overdraft facility due to floating rate of interest.
+Further, the company is having short term borrowings in the form of Overdraft facility / working capital loan from bank.
+The Company is exposed to interest rate risk associated with term loan and bank overdraft facility / working capital loan due to floating rate of interest.